Skip to main content

 This Astro project introduces you to the basics of orchestrating pipelines with Airflow.
 You'll see how easy it is to:

-You'll build a lean, dynamic pipeline serving a common use case: extracting data from an API and loading it into a database!
+You'll have a lean, dynamic pipeline serving a common use case: extracting data from an API and loading it into a database!

 This project uses DuckDB, an in-memory database.
 Although this type of database is great for learning Airflow, your data is not guaranteed to persist between executions!